Determining Your Property's Value

 - The profit you wish to make from the sale.

 - The money you’ve invested in improvements.

-- The amount your friends or others have told you your home is worth.
+- The amount people have told you your property is worth.

-- What you originally paid for the home.
+- What you originally paid for the property.

 - Past appraisals